J6ey/Monix/README.md

   By rearranging a word scramble to generate new English words, one can easily recall a list of

-  terms by only recalling the rearranged-word.
+  terms by recalling the newly-arranged words.

   For example, **we can generate many variants of words with these letters: L, I, S, T, E, N**